CONDITIONS WE TREAT

 —Jacqueline L., Vienna, VA

 • An autism evaluation is a multi-step process where specialists use interviews, observations, and standardized tools to identify whether your child meets the diagnostic criteria for Autism Spectrum Disorder (ASD), as defined by the DSM-5.
 There is no single test for autism—it typically takes several appointments to build a complete picture of how your child develops, communicates, and interacts with others.
+A comprehensive autism evaluation conducted by pediatric autism specialists also identifies co-occurring conditions that affect up to 70% of autistic children, ensuring your child receives complete, coordinated care.

 • An autism evaluation helps you understand how your child experiences the world.
-With a diagnosis, you can access therapies, school accommodations, and support services that fit your child’s needs.
+With a diagnosis, you can access therapies, school accommodations, and support services that fit your child's needs.
+Families often tell us that receiving an autism diagnosis—even if challenging emotionally—brought relief and clarity.
+It explained behaviors they didn't understand, connected them with other families navigating similar experiences, and opened doors to autism interventions for children specifically designed to support their child's unique profile.

 • Autism screening is a brief questionnaire (like the M-CHAT) used during routine pediatric visits to identify children who may need further evaluation.
 It takes 5-10 minutes and flags potential concerns.
 The evaluation is a comprehensive, multi-hour assessment conducted by specialists that can definitively diagnose autism spectrum disorder.
 All children receive screening; only those with concerns proceed to full evaluation.
+At Blackbird Health, our pediatric autism specialists conduct comprehensive evaluations using validated, evidence-based assessment tools including the ADOS-2 (Autism Diagnostic Observation Schedule) and ADI-R (Autism Diagnostic Interview-Revised)—far more thorough than brief screening questionnaires.

 • While the specific tools used, how long the evaluation takes, and how it's structured will vary based on your child's age, developmental level, and where they're being evaluated, a quality autism evaluations should include: